Call for Applications Spring Term 2020

 Requirements for becoming an IHL Clinic member

-The Forum is looking for interested and motivated students of the regular LL.M. programme in Public International Law at Leiden Law School, who are willing to work in a team of three to six students, and are determined to contribute to either the IHL in Action project or the Digitally Derived Evidence project.
+The Forum is looking for interested and motivated students of the advanced LL.M. programme in Public International Law at Leiden Law School, who are willing to work in a team of three to six students, and are determined to contribute to either the IHL in Action project or the Digitally Derived Evidence project.